broadinstitute/single_cell_portal/README.md

 ## Convenience Scripts
 Scripts to help when working with data files for the portal are made available in this repo and require __python 3.X__.
 Using these scripts to verify the format of input files can be found at https://github.com/broadinstitute/single_cell_portal/wiki/File-Definitions .
+We recommend using [`virtualenv`](https://virtualenv.pypa.io/en/stable/) for managing package dependencies, which are listed in `requirements.txt`

 To download:
 use the download button at https://github.com/broadinstitute/single_cell_portal